Metech Incorporated

-METech Recycling, Inc. has been in business since 1968 and is headquartered in Gilroy, California.
+METech Recycling, Inc. traces its roots to 1875 and has been recovering value from electronic materials since the early days of the industry, making it one of the longest-standing electronics recyclers in the United States.
+The company is headquartered in Gilroy, California, and operates five R2v3-certified recycling facilities across the country, including locations in Denver, Colorado; Worcester, Massachusetts; Roxboro, North Carolina; and Salt Lake City, Utah.
 The company was founded to recycle precious metal scrap from electronic equipment manufacturers.
 Over time, they transitioned to recycle electronic components and manufacturing by-products.
 Over the years, end-of-life electronic equipment, brand, proprietary design, HIPAA and all government compliance protection, secure data destruction and asset management have become the core focus as the business landscape continues to change.
 The company places an emphasis on environmentally responsible recycling.